 The advent of mobile

-As mobile devices became more advanced and smartphones started to take over, designers knew something had to change when it came to navigation.
-Mobiles and tablets have smaller screens, necessitating navigation formats that fit without dominating, and use tap technology, meaning that links need to be large enough to tap with a single digit.
+As mobile devices became more advanced and smartphones started to dominate the market, designers knew something had to change when it came to navigation.
+Mobiles and tablets have smaller screens, necessitating navigation formats that fit cleanly.
+The use of tap technology also means that links need to be large enough to tap with a single digit.
 Navigation design needed to adapt for best performance.

 The need to ensure websites work just as well on mobile has also led to responsive navigation – one design which will automatically adjust according to screen size.
-This is less expensive to maintain and easier to make changes and updates (you only have to do it once) but designing a site that provides a great user experience across multiple devices and screen devices presents challenges.
+This is less expensive to maintain and makes it easier to make changes and updates as you only have to do it once.
+However, designing a site that provides a great user experience across multiple devices and screen devices presents challenges.

 The navigation bar in 2020